A Fast-Growing Real Estate Market at the Heart of Europe

 3. Rental Market & Investment Performance

 Net rental yields in major cities typically range from 4% to 6%.
-High occupancy rates and steady demand support stable income.
+High occupation rates and steady demand support stable income.

 Tenants include university students, young professionals, corporate expats, and digital nomads – especially in larger urban areas.